UIUCLearningLanguageLab/AOCHILDES/README.md

 These parameters can be found in `params.py` and should be edited there, directly.
 For example, one can set a parameter determining whether or not all utterances with the unicode symbol '�', 'xxx', and 'yyy' are discarded.

-## Available corpora
+## Legacy corpora

-The file `items/childes-20180319_terms.txt` was used by Philip Huebner in his research on training RNNs with age-ordered language input.
+The file `legacy/childes-20180319_transcripts.txt` was used by Philip Huebner in his research on training RNNs with age-ordered language input.
 It was created using only a modest amount of post-processing to preserve as accurately as possible the structure that children actually experience.
-Have a look at `items/childes-20180319_params.yaml` for the parameters used to create the corpus.
+Have a look at `childes-20180319_params.yaml` for the parameters used to create the corpus.

-* words were lower-cased
-* contractions were split
-* punctuation was preserved (declaratives, imperatives, and questions)

-## To-do

-* manually title-case words used for re-tokenization and replacement
-* get information about number of speakers
-* do POS tagging - save _tags.txt file as was done in previous versions

 ## Compatibility